 LOCATION: 605 N Collins St, Plant City, FL 33563

 Back in Sanford, near the end of the film, Thomas J.’s mother runs into Harry at The Breezeway Restaurant & Bar, which is located right by the clock tower on the main street, where the kids are seen riding their bikes early in the film.
 Harry is eating inside, when he comes out and speaks to her on this sidewalk at the corner.

 LOCATION: 112 E 1st St, Sanford, FL 32771

-If you’re a fan of the film, the good news is most of the filming locations are still preserved.
-The biggest challenge, aside from the handful of locations found around the town of Sanford, is simply traveling around to all of these distant towns from one another, which composite the small Pennsylvania town depicted in the film.
+If you’re a fan of the film, the good news is most of the filming locations are still well preserved.
+The biggest challenge, aside from the handful of locations found in the town of Sanford, is simply traveling to all of the towns distant from one another, which composite the small Pennsylvania town depicted in the film.